n8n-io/self-hosted-ai-starter-kit/docs/project/03-plans/02-migration/01-profile-compose-migration.md

 - We have created a new profile-based configuration (docker-compose.profile.yml)
 - Helper scripts have been developed in the scripts/ directory
 - A rollback mechanism has been implemented
+- **New Observation**: Docker is running in rootless mode - containers don't have root access
+- **New Finding**: Nginx is currently in a restart loop due to upstream service dependencies
+- **Historical Context**: Nginx proxy was originally part of the n8n deployment but has been separated to be a core infrastructure service

 ## Folder Structure